statechannels/statechannels/packages/server-wallet/docs/index.md

 1. Do not lose secrets (private keys)
 2. Do not leak secrets (private keys)
-3. Store relevant states and signatures (Don’t lose any unless they are screened off by kept ones, allow states to be queried)
+3. Store relevant states and signatures (Don’t lose any unless they are superceded by kept ones, allow states to be queried)
 4. Do not sign states or blockchain transactions unless the App grants permission

 Next, do some active things to protect The App’s interests.

 5. With implicit permission, allow an exit on chain without losing funds
-6. Detect and store blockchain challenges (for querying)
+6. Detect and store blockchain challenges
-7. Detect and store changes in channel funding (for querying)
+7. Detect and store changes in channel funding

 Next, do some active things to allow The App to express itself